cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     defaultTheme: 'Default Theme',

     /** The locales to supply Base with, which allows the site to switch
      * between locales.
 English is the default language.
-      * Defaulted to the suppported locals list in terra-18n */
+     * Defaulted to the supported locals list in terra-18n */
     locales: ['ar', 'en', 'en-US', 'en-GB', 'es', 'es-US', 'es-ES', 'de', 'fi-FI', 'fr', 'fr-FR', 'nl', 'nl-BE', 'pt', 'pt-BR'],

     /* The default locale of the site. 'en' is the default theme. */
     defaultLocale: 'en',

     /** Indicates if the site supports bidirectionality.
 If enabled, the directionality
      * utility will display in the toolbar.
      */
     bidirectional: true,

     /* The default direction of the site. 'ltr' is the default direction. */
     defaultDirection: 'ltr',

-    /* Configuration relating to the extensions section of the site.
-Not rendered if extensions are supplied by navigation config */
+    /* Configuration relating to the extensions section of the site. */
     extensions: {
-      // The url to link to github.
-If this is supplied a github extention will be display to link to the supplied url
+      /** The url to link to github.
+If this is supplied a github extension will be display with a link to the supplied url.
-      // Defaulted to the repository url specified in the root package.json
+       * Defaulted to the repository url specified in the <root_dir>/package.json.
+       */
       gitHubUrl: 'https://github.com/cerner',
     },
   },